-Persistent postural-perceptual dizziness (PPPD) is a newly defined diagnostic syndrome that unifies key features of chronic subjective dizziness, phobic postural vertigo and related disorders.
+Persistent postural-perceptual dizziness (PPPD) is a newly defined diagnostic syndrome that unifies key features of chronic subjective dizziness, phobic postural vertigo and related disorders. .
 It describes a common chronic dysfunction of the vestibular system and brain that produces persistent dizziness, non-spinning vertigo and/or unsteadiness.
 Once recognised, PPPD can be managed with effective communication and tailored treatment strategies, including specialised physical therapy (vestibular rehabilitation), serotonergic medications and cognitive-behavioural therapy (1).

 The second abstract discussed the diagnostic criteria for PPPD.
 PPPD manifests with one or more symptoms of dizziness, unsteadiness, or non-spinning vertigo that are present on most days for three months or more and are exacerbated by upright posture, active or passive movement, and exposure to moving or complex visual stimuli.
 PPPD may be precipitated by conditions that disrupt balance or cause vertigo, unsteadiness, or dizziness, including peripheral or central vestibular disorders, other medical illnesses, or psychological distress.
 PPPD may be present alone or co-exist with other conditions (2).
-Patients with PPPD also show significantly lower mean scores than normal individuals on conditions 2-6 of the Sensory Organization Test and the composite, and lower than patients recovered from an acute vestibular syndrome on conditions 4-6 and the composite.
+Patients with PPPD also show significantly lower mean scores than normal individuals on conditions 2-6 of the Sensory Organization Test and the composite, and lower than patients recovered from an acute vestibular syndrome on conditions 2-3.
+Recovered patients had significantly lower mean scores than normal individuals on conditions 4-6 and the composite.
 Patients with PPPD had the greatest likelihood of abnormal sensory analyses (3).